HulaTime/battle_ships/README.md

 ###To do

 As a player
-So that I can win the game
-I would like to be able to fire at my opponent's board

-As a player
 So that I can refine my strategy
 I would like to know when I have sunk an opponent's ship